 FHA 203k Streamline

-If future homeowners are in the market to purchase a house that needs extensive repairs and maintenance work prior to moving in, they can finance an FHA 203(K) loan.
+If future homeowners are in the market to purchase a house that needs extensive repairs and maintenance work before moving in, they can finance an FHA 203(K) loan.
 Some lenders do not grant loans to homeowners that want to purchase a home that is in poor condition or until repairs have been made.
-And most of the time, repairs cannot be made until you own the home.
-That is when the FHA 203(K) loan comes into play.
+Most of the time, repairs cannot be made until you own the home.
+That is where the FHA 203(K) loan comes into play.
 This loan combines expenses by allowing homeowners to purchase the property, in addition to covering the repair and improvement costs.

 Minimum Credit Score